How do I determine what is allowed on my site?

 Council will acknowledge it has received your submission in the DA report.
 If you have specific questions or concerns you want to discuss, please contact the Council Officer responsible for the DA.
 Council staff will inspect the site, consider received submissions and assess the development proposal in relation to Council’s policies and other statutory requirements.

-Contact the responsible Officer if you want to know what is happening with an application or whether or not it has been referred to a Council Meeting for a decision.
+Contact the responsible Officer if you want to know what is happening with an application.

 Please remember that all submissions received, including the names and addresses of the persons making submissions, can be accessed by any person.